Brightspace/testcafe-reporter-slack/README.md

 ## Options :gear:

-Slack reporter have few options which could be configured from both, `.testcaferc.json` or `.env` file as global variables.
+This Slack reporter has a few options which could be configured from both, `.testcaferc.json` or `.env` file as global variables.
 **It will first retrieve the values from the TestCafe config file `.testcaferc.json`**, after that from `.env` file.

 - :warning: - **required**